TamasKn/kraken2-guide/index.md

 ```

 - Make sure to replace the placeholder with direct path, otherwise the command will result in error.
-- Remove the `< >` symbols for the correct path.
+- **Remove** the `< >` symbols for the correct path.

 Some commands are with specific parameters, for example: `-q 30`; setting depends on the project, dataset and requirements, make sure you do your research what is the optimal parameter for your specific use case.
-If you are not sure, you may use the listed ones, but keep in mind that may result incorrect or misleading results.
+If you are not sure, you may use the listed or software default ones, but keep in mind that may lead to incorrect or misleading results.

 ### Multiple files handling